christianotieno/catalogue-of-statistics/README.md

 - Have NodeJS installed locally.
 - Basic to intermediate JavaScript skills.

+## 4. Future feature updates/improvements.

+- The upcoming updates will consist of:
+1. Ability to check on the country's statistics per city and check total population numbers.
+2. Functionality to show graphs and the spread of infections and future projections.
+3. A more revamped user interface to filter out results based on the user's search and preferences.

 **Below are the instructions on how to play the game and also setting it up locally.**

 ### Build Dependencies 🚧